Research Mentorship Program

 • The title of your research project and your Mentor's name.

-• Details on how you plan on using your research outside of RMP and UC Santa Barbara.
+• Details about how you plan on using your research outside of RMP and UC Santa Barbara.

-RMP will collect Mentor, Principal Investigator, and Pre-College Director consent signatures.
+RMP will collect consent signatures from the Mentor, Principal Investigator, and Director of Academic Programs.

-RMP will contact you via email once a final determination on your request has been made.
+RMP will contact you via email once a final decision on your request has been made.

 Letters of Recommendation

-RMP students seeking letters of recommendation from mentors, teaching assistants, or the director of the program should consider the following:
+RMP students seeking letters of recommendation from Mentors, Teaching Assistants, and the Academic Programs Directors should consider the following:

-Ask the potential recommender if he or she can write a supportive letter.
+Ask the potential recommender if they can write a supportive letter.
 In general, the best letters of recommendation are from people who have worked with you closely and have a positive opinion of you and your abilities.